reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 nan

 ## Robot Movement
-### Servomotor setting
+### Smart Robot Servo configuration
-The moveset of the Servomotor is define by the distance given by the ultrasonic sensors depending on whether the wall is close, far away or in a corner
+The Smart Robot Servo is set on Pin 7 of the Arduino Mega.
+The moveset of the Servomotor is defined by the distance given by the ultrasonic sensors depending on whether the wall is close, far away or in a corner
 ### Lane Determination
 The determination of the lane is define by the first corner, if the corner is of the rigth side it means that the direction is clockwise and